Digital Editions

 Share

-The museum hopes to boost its revenue by around €17.5m annually, to support projects including the building of complex around the Mona Lisa
+The museum hopes to boost its revenue by around €17.5m annually, to support projects including the building of a complex around the Mona Lisa

 Miguel Dominguez

-The museum hopes to boost its revenue by around €17.5m annually, to support projects including the building of complex around the Mona Lisa
+The museum hopes to boost its revenue by around €17.5m annually, to support projects including the building of a complex around the Mona Lisa

 Miguel Dominguez